joaomelo/attache/README.md

 **Contact:** a channel setup to send reports to - e.g: WhatsApp +1 (555) 555-5555 or email me@email.com.

 **Subscription:** a stake, some contacts and a frequency to receive reports about its rankings.
 Frequency options are daily, weekly or monthly.

+# Reports

+Reports should be available in a rendered form but also in CSV data format.

+## Metrics

+This base data series are the base to create configurable reports.

+**Page Ranking Evolution Metrics:** The available daily ranking of a page against a term during a time period.

+**Page Ranking Aggregation Metrics:** The same page ranking against a terms during a time period, but now presented in a monthly pace.
+For each month there is the average ranking and how many positions the page variated from the last month and the same month in last year.

+## Reports

+...